ConnerFisk/TravelEasy/README.md

 ###### Goals achieved while completing this project...
 - Become more adept with working with APIs
-- Continue practicng with React
+- Continue practicing with React
 - Gain more experience with building and deploying full applications